 You also need to be aware that oversized firewood can be a lot harder to light than regular-sized firewood.
 If you don’t want to waste valuable time trying to get the flame to take, it is recommended that you actually pair some of this firewood with regular-sized kiln-dried firewood, which lights much more easily and can quickly get the fire going throughout your fire pit.
-Other fire starting aids, like kindling and heart pine, can also help.
+Other fire starters, like kindling and heart pine, can also help.
 By strategically mixing up the contents of your fire pit, you can make the most of the benefits of oversized firewood while minimizing the potential drawbacks.

 Uncut Rounds of Oak Firewood: The Largest Size Option